nino1337/oetker-digital-coding-challenge/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+## Storybook

+To start the storybook server, use `npm run storybook`

 ## Github Topics

 Make sure to create a .env file, where you need to paste in your personal access token from github as follows: